satya954/DevOps-Tools-QA/Ansible.md

+					What is Ansible?

+	An open-source tool for automation, known for its simplicity and agentless architecture.

-1. Why Ansible?
+      					Why Ansible?

-Ans:  With its agentless approach, YAML-based playbooks, and Python dependencies, Ansible is a game-changer for:
+With its agentless approach, YAML-based playbooks, and Python dependencies, Ansible is a game-changer for:
    .
 Server Provisiong
    .
 Configuration management
    .
 Application Deployment
    .
 Continous Delivery and Orcherstration.

-1️⃣ What is Ansible?

-Ans: An open-source tool for automation, known for its simplicity and agentless architecture.

               			      **Interview Questions**: